Cerebral Palsy

 • The concept of patterning is based on theories developed during the 1950’s and 1960’s by Fay, Delacato, and Doman.

-• Patterning is based on the principle that typical development of the infant and child progresses through a well-established, per-determined sequence’s; with failure to typically complete one stage of development causing inhibition or impairment in the development of subsequent stages.
+• Patterning is based on the principle that typical development of the infant and child progresses through a well-established, per-determined sequence; with failure to typically complete one stage of development causing inhibition or impairment in the development of subsequent stages.

-• Parents and other care givers are taught to carry out this patterning process at home but the approach is hugely labor intensive and time consuming as it requires multiple sessions every day.
+• Parents and other caregivers are taught to carry out this patterning process at home but the approach is hugely labor-intensive and time-consuming as it requires multiple sessions every day.

-• It is a very passive therapy, with little opportunity to encourage the child in their active involvement and its use in children with Cerebral Palsy is not recommended.
+• It is a very passive therapy, with little opportunity to encourage the child in their active involvement, and its use in children with Cerebral Palsy is not recommended.

 Physiotherapy exercise in Cerebral Palsy :